Although both these terms are used synonymously. Knowing the distinction is key to delivering efficient programs.

 What is Education?

-Furthermore, its not confined to academic learning.
-But extends to understanding the world around us.
+Furthermore, its not confined to just academic learning.
+It extends to understanding the world around us.
 And fostering intellectual and emotional maturity.

 Key Points About Education